ouspg/CryptoCourse/Week1Exercises/README.md

 <img src="img/random.png" alt="Random number.
 Source: XKCD="100px" align="right"/>
 </p>

-Randomness has critical role in most of the cases to achieve *semantic security.* However, there is difference between randomness and predictability as seen from the XKCD picture on the right; both should be noted.
+Randomness has a critical role in most of the cases to achieve *semantic security.* However, there is a difference between randomness and predictability as seen from the XKCD picture on the right; both should be noted.

 There are many available tools and methods to generate randomness, but are they truly cryptographically unpredictable?